spacetelescope/jwst/docs/jwst/adaptive_trace_model/arguments.rst

 ``--fit_threshold`` (float, default=10.0)
   Limiting sigma for fitting splines.
 This parameter controls whether a spline fit is attempted at all for a spectral region (slit or slice).
 Higher values will create spline models for fewer slices; lower values will attempt to fit more slices.
+If set to 0, all slices will be fit.

 ``--oversample`` (float, default=1.0)
   Use the trace model to oversample the data by this factor.
 If the value is 1.0,